cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 11.8.3 (2022-08-15) =
+* Fixed an issue where not all (externally created) attributes or metafields where showing in the field mapping drop-downs

 = 11.8.2 (2022-08-13) =
 * When the availability date field mapping has been added it will only be added to products that are on backorder.
 Not to any other products.